yuridesideri/poc-characterapi-ts/README.md

 Rename `.env.example` to `.env`

-Insert into .env your database string `ex: postgres://postgres:password@localhost:5432/database_name` and set your port `default: 4000`
+Insert into `.env` your database string `ex: postgres://postgres:password@localhost:5432/database_name` and set your port `default is 4000`

 Start the server: ```npm run dev```
 ## Usage